 - Staff can include the Office of Behavioral Health (OBH) credentialed peer support specialists who meet all other qualifications.
 A peer specialist is a recommended position at all ASAM levels of care.
-A peer specialist is a person with lived experience with behavioral health challenges, who is in active recovery, and who is trained to assist others in their own recovery.
-The peer specialist uses his or her own unique, life-altering experience in order to guide and support others who are in recovery.
+A peer specialist is a person with lived experience with behavioral health challenges, who is in active recovery and is trained to assist others in their own recovery.
+The peer specialist uses their own unique, life-altering experience in order to guide and support others who are in recovery.
 This refers to individuals recovering from substance use disorders.
-Peer specialists work in conjunction with highly trained and educated professionals.
-They fill a gap by providing support from the perspective of someone who has first-hand experience; - The provider is prohibited from knowingly employing or contracting with, or retaining the employment of or contract with, a member of the direct care staff who has an alcohol or drug offense, unless the employee or contractor has completed his/her court-ordered sentence, including community service, probation, and/or parole and been sober per personal attestation for at least the prior two years; - Satisfactory completion of criminal background checks pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), La R.S.
+Peer specialist work in conjunction with highly trained and educated professionals.
+They fill a gap by providing support from the perspective of someone who has first-hand experience; - The provider is prohibited from knowingly employing or contracting with, or retaining the employment of or contract with, a member of the direct care staff who has an alcohol or drug offense, unless the employee or contractor has completed his/her court-ordered sentence, including community service, probation and/or parole and been sober per personal attestation for at least the last two years; - Satisfactory completion of criminal background checks pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), La R.S.
 40:1203.1 et seq., La R.S.
-15:587 (as applicable), and any applicable state or federal law or regulation; - Pass a TB test prior to employment; - Pass drug screening tests as required by agency's policies and procedures;
+15:587 (as applicable), and any applicable state or federal law or regulation; - Pass a TB test prior to employment; - Pass drug screening tests as required by agency's policies and procedures; - Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General;